stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 --basically as cis and het as it gets, unfortunately.
 And fortunately.
 It's fine.
-Um, but we marched as part of a suicide prevention charity.
-And I really like the pride parade if I'm *in* the parade and therefore it's regulated how many people are around me. __[Ben laughs]__ In the crowd, I am always an inch and a half away from screaming and hitting someone 'cause it's so busy [__BEN:__ Yep.] and so... trappy.
+But we marched as part of a suicide prevention charity.
+And I really like the pride parade if I'm *in* the parade and, therefore, it's regulated how many people are around me. __[Ben laughs]__ In the crowd, I am always an inch and a half away from screaming and hitting someone 'cause it's so busy [__BEN:__ Yep.] and so... trappy.

 #### BEN